vlstill/tedi/memory-models.md

 These optimizations complicate analysis if they should be taken into account.
 The two basic options for their handling include reasoning about all permitted reordering (see e.g. \cite{relaxed_opt_semantics_no_thin}), or side stepping the problem by using the same optimizing compiler to produce code both for verification and for actual execution (e.g. by verifying the binary or optimized intermediate representation of the compiler).

+\TODO{#####}

+*   \cite{Arvind2006} -- Describes memory models in terms of two properties: allowed instruction reordering and *store atomicity*.
+    Store atomicity roughly states that there is global interleaving of all possibly reordered operations.
+    Nevertheless, while the authors discuss that this is a desirable property, most architectural memory models lack write atomicity -- both SPARC memory models (TSO/PSO/RMO) and `x86`-TSO allow loads to be satisfied from store buffer, making stores observable in the issuing thread before they can be observed in other threads; POWER and further allows independent stores $w_1, w_2$ to become visible in different order in different threads.
+    The paper describes the proposed memory model in term of partial ordering among events in the program and also suggests procedure for generation of all allowed runs of the program.